tolitius/attache/README.md

             "hubble")
 ```

-will produce a Go map:
+which would produce a Go map:

 ```go
 {"hubble/store": "spacecraft://tape"